-To support the WTS, CCO established a program and built the WTIS in 2006 to capture wait times in 5 key priority areas: cancer surgery, cardiac procedures, cataract surgery, hip and knee replacement surgery, and diagnostic imaging.
+Cancer Care Ontario (now a part of Ontario Health) established a program and built the Wait Time Information System (WTIS) in 2006 to capture wait times in five key priority areas: cancer surgery, cardiac procedures, cataract surgery, hip and knee replacement surgery, and diagnostic imaging.
 The strategy initially focused on Wait 2, the time between a specialist's and patient's DTT, and the provision of treatment.

-CCO developed a network of surgeons to inform the requirements for building the WTIS and eventually developed a program known as ATC.
+Cancer Care Ontario developed a network of surgeons to inform the requirements for building the WTIS and eventually developed a program known as Access to Care (ATC).

-To manage surgical wait time initiatives, the SIP was created as a line of business under ATC at CCO
+To manage surgical wait time initiatives, the SIP was created as a line of business under Access to Care.